1968 NSWRFL season

 The 1968 New South Wales Rugby Football League premiership was the 61st season of professional rugby league football in Australia.
 Twelve teams, including six Sydney-based foundation teams and another six from around Sydney competed for the J.J.
 Giltinan Shield and the WD & HO Wills Cup during the season, which culminated in a grand final between South Sydney and Manly-Warringah.

 Season summary

-The 1968 season's Rothmans Medallist was Cronulla-Sutherland's Terry Hughes.
+The 1968 season saw the introduction of an official Best and Fairest Player award in the form of the Rothmans Medal.
+The inaugural medal was won by Cronulla-Sutherland's Terry Hughes.

 The Balmain club narrowly missed out on a place in the top four, which was made up of South Sydney, Manly-Warringah, St. George and Eastern Suburbs.